WFRT/verif/README.rst

 .. code-block:: bash

-   date     offset lat     lon      elev     obs      fcst 20150101 0      49.2    -122.1   92       3.4      2.1
+   date     offset id      lat     lon      elev     obs      fcst 20150101 0      214     49.2    -122.1   92       3.4      2.1
-   20150101 1      49.2    -122.1   92       4.7      4.2
+   20150101 1      214     49.2    -122.1   92       4.7      4.2
-   20150101 0      50.3    -120.3   150      0.2      -1.2
+   20150101 0      180     50.3    -120.3   150      0.2      -1.2

 The first line must describe the columns.
-The following attributes are recognized: date (in YYYYMMDD), offset (in hours), lat (in degrees), lon (in degrees), obs (observations), fcst (deterministic forecast). obs and fcst are required and a value of 0 is used for any missing column.
+The following attributes are recognized: date (in YYYYMMDD), offset (in hours), id (station identifier), lat (in degrees), lon (in degrees), obs (observations), fcst (deterministic forecast). obs and fcst are required and a value of 0 is used for any missing column.
 The columns can be in any order.
+If "id" is not provided, then they are assigned sequentially starting at 0.

 NetCDF input
 ------------